Women on Waves: Ireland

 Women on Waves made its maiden voyage aboard the Aurora to Ireland in 2001.
 The ship carried two Dutch doctors and one Dutch nurse.
 The stated purpose of Women on Waves Ireland was to "catalyze" the Irish movement to liberalize Ireland's abortion laws.
 At the time, Ireland had the most stringent prohibitions against abortion in Europe, with laws forbidding the procedure that dated to 1861.
 Women on Waves Ireland provided education about abortion and unwanted pregnancy to individuals and to groups in workshops.
 On that journey, they were not allowed to do surgical or medical abortions, and were limited by Dutch law to provide only information on contraceptives, and not the contraceptives themselves.
 The ship had been invited by Irish abortion rights organizations which coordinated a publicity campaign in advance of the Aurora's arrival.
 The ship anchored at Dublin Port, and traveled into international waters to provide educational services as Ireland's law prohibited discussion about abortion and contraceptives.
 During the ship's visit to Dublin Port, approximately 300 women participated.
 All of the ship's services were provided for free.

 In 2016, Women on Waves collaborated with pro-abortion group to use drones and speed boats to deliver abortion pills to women in Northern Ireland.

 Poland

 WoW sailed the Langenort to Poland in 2003.
 Women on Waves was charged with violating Poland's laws against abortion by bringing RU-486, also known as the abortion drug, into Poland.
 While docked, protesters pelted fake blood and eggs at the ship.
 Four months afterward, the government of Poland dropped the charges, noting that there was no evidence that Women on Waves had violated Poland's laws.
 Poland's official polling company, Centrum Badania Opinii Spolecznej, found that prior to WoW's visit, 44% of the population supported the liberalization of abortion laws, and that after the visit, the percentage rose to 56%.
-In 2015, WoW flew a drone carrying abortion pills from Frankfurt, Germany across the border to Slubice, Poland.
+In 2015, WoW flew a drone carrying abortion pills from Frankfurt an der Oder, Germany across the border to Slubice, Poland.
 German police attempted to prevent the drones from leaving, but were unsuccessful.
 Polish police confiscated the drones and the personal iPads of the drones' pilots.